Hydrocodone Addiction Treatment

 It can take up to seven days to complete detox for hydrocodone withdrawal.

-Maintaining full recovery after a hydrocodone detox often requires medical management.
-Medications for withdrawal are used to reduce the physical side effects as well as cravings.
-Maintenance medication is used to prevent relapse.
+Maintaining full recovery after a hydrocodone detox often requires medication-assisted therapy (MAT).
+Medications for withdrawal are used to reduce the physical and psychological symptoms of withdrawal as well as cravings.
+MAT for opioids such as hydrocodone is used to assist with reducing the risk of relapse.

 Buprenorphine for Withdrawals

 Buprenorphine was approved for the treatment of opioid dependence by the Food and Drug Administration in 2002.
-There are two buprenorphine drugs that are used for treating dependence—Subutex and Suboxone.
-Buprenorphine is a tablet that dissolves under the tongue and is taken three times a week.
+There are a number of buprenorphine drugs that are used for treating dependence, including Subutex, Suboxone, Zubsolv, Sublocade, and several generic brands.
+These medications range in method of administration and some contain the ingredient naloxone, which is used to reverse the effects of opioids.
+Buprenorphine is most typically found in a tablet that dissolves under the tongue.
+In most cases buprenorphrine is taken between 3 and 7 times a week.
 It is useful for detox and long-term treatment.

-This medication is pure buprenorphine and its sole purpose is to ease withdrawal symptoms.
+This medication is pure buprenorphine and its main purpose is to ease withdrawal symptoms.
+It is also approved to relieve mild to moderate pain in patient’s who are non-opioid dependent or tolerant.
 It does this by interacting with the same receptors in the brain affected by hydrocodone, producing similar effects.
-It has a low potential for abuse.

 This is a combination of buprenorphine and naloxone, is also used to treat withdrawal symptoms.
 The addition of naloxone helps block the effects of hydrocodone.
 Naloxone is commonly used to reverse the effects of an opioid overdose.